selwr/sequel/README.md

 # Archysis v3

-Archysis is an archive analysis tool which will read a directory's PDF files and produce a report, detailing all themes, subjects, topics, flags and multiplicities.
+Archysis is an archive analysis tool which will read a directory's PDF filenames & page counts to produce a report, detailing all themes, subjects, topics, flags and multiplicities.
 A contents page is automatically generated, and an optional glossary can be included too!

 Archysis v1 and v2 can be found in selwr/poirot, but these are very much out of date with many oversights and problems, hence the v3 re-write.